rhyang2021/SELFGOAL/README.md

 In this round, You may target some of these subgoals and guidance to improve your bidding strategy and action, in order to achieve your primary objective.
 ```
-You should also prompt agents in each round of decision, e.g., ``Reflect on derieved sub-goals``.
+You should also prompt agents in each round of decision-making, for example, using ``Reflect on derived sub-goals``.

 ## Run
 #### For Open Source Models